José Fernández piloted boat during fatal crash

 Story highlights

-- The pitcher and two friends were killed early on the morning of September 25
+- The pitcher and two friends were killed in a boat crash September 25

 - Fernández died of head and body injuries

-(CNN)Miami Marlins star pitcher José Fernández was at the helm of the boat that crashed off Miami Beach last September, killing him and two friends, according to an investigative report on the incident.
+(CNN)Miami Marlins star pitcher José Fernández was intoxicated and speeding while at the helm of the boat that crashed off Miami Beach last September, killing him and two friends, according to an investigative report on the incident.

 The 24-year-old pitching sensation's fingerprint and DNA were found on the steering wheel, and his DNA was also found on the throttle of the 32-foot vessel named "Kaught Looking," according to the final incident report from the Florida Fish and Wildlife Conservation Commission.